-Go to Viz Configuration > Video Output > Video wall/Multi display, and set this to "active".
+Go to Viz Configuration > Video Output > Video wall/Multi display and set this to active.

-5.1.3 Video Transfer from a Search Result to a GFX Channel Stays on 0%
+5.3.3 Video Transfer from a Search Result to a GFX Channel Stays on 0%

-This can happen if Media Sequencer hasn't grabbed the information for asset storage(s).
+This can happen if Media Sequencer did not grab the information for asset storage(s).

-To resolve this either:

-- · In Viz Multiplay, go to Settings > General > Active Profile, and set it to No Profile, and then back to the one you were using.
+To resolve this in Viz Multiplay, go to Settings > General > Active Profile and set it to No Profile, and then back to the one you were using.
 This reinitiates all transfers.
-Or, - · In Viz Trio, set the pagelist to inactive, and then active again, which reinitiates all transfers.
-Then in Viz Trio, confirm that videos can be searched for, added to the playlist and played out.

-Video Transfer from a Search Result Gives Errors 5.1.4
+5.3.4 Video Transfer from a Search Result Gives Errors

-ARDFTP and 'No destination available' errors can occur when there is an error with the publishing point in Viz One.
+No destination available errors can occur when there is an error with the publishing point in Viz One.
 Verify that your Viz One can FTP into your Viz Engine.

-5.1.5 The Search Panel Looks Disabled and It Returns an Error about Viz One
+5.3.5 The Search Panel Looks Disabled and It Returns an Error about Viz One

 Viz Multiplay can't access Viz One.
-This could be because there is no network connection to the Viz One, or because there is incorrect host or login information.
+This could be because there is no network connection to Viz One, or because there is incorrect host or login information.

-In Viz Trio, verify the Viz One configuration by going to "Search Media" and performing a search.
+In Viz Trio, verify the Viz One configuration by going to Search Media and performing a search.
 In Viz Multiplay, when you get the Viz One popup, use the same credentials as you used in Viz Trio.

-5.1.6 My Clips/Graphics do not Appear on the Output Engines when I Put Them On Air
+5.3.6 My Clips/Graphics do not Appear on the Output Engines when I Put Them On

 Always double check that the elements can be played out from Viz Trio.
-Also, run the Media Sequencer in a console (not as a service) to get more information on what's wrong when taking elements on air.
-The messages in the Media Sequencer console are often very useful.
+Also, run Media Sequencer in a console (not as a service) to get more information on what is wrong when taking elements on air.
+The messages in Media Sequencer console are often very useful.

-5.1.7 No Thumbnails for My Graphics Appear in Viz Multiplay
+5.3.7 No Thumbnails for My Graphics Appear in Viz Multiplay

-The Media Sequencer produces the thumbnail URLs for the elements, so it needs to have a Preview Server configured:
+Media Sequencer produces the thumbnail URLs for the elements, so it needs to have a Preview Server configured:

 - 1. Go to Settings > Servers in Viz Multiplay, and verify that a preview server host is set. - 2.
-When Viz Multiplay is loading, inspect the network traffic in the browser and look for the requests to the Preview Server.
+When Viz Multiplay is loading, inspect the network traffic in the browser and look for the requests to Preview Server.
 Check the HTTP response, which contains an error message.

-5.1.8 The Show Opens but Doesn't Display Any Stories or Content
+5.3.8 The Show Opens but does not Display Any Stories or Content

-If a Viz Trio show contains elements which are not within a group, then they will not be visible in Viz Multiplay.
-The show may appear empty in Viz Multiplay, even though the Viz Trio show contains elements.
+If a Viz Trio show contains elements which are not within a group, then they are not visible in Viz Multiplay.
+The show may appear empty in Viz Multiplay, even though Viz Trio show contains elements.